translate/pootle/docs/server/commands.rst

    purpose is to test the operation of downloads from the command line.

 A file or a .zip of files is provided as output.
-The file headers include a revision counter to assist Pootle to detetmine how to handle subsequent uploads of the file.
+The file headers include a revision counter to assist Pootle to determine how to handle subsequent uploads of the file.

 Available options: